-James T. Busenlener is an insurance trial lawyer and the managing partner of Matthiesen, Wickert & Lehrer, S.C.’s New Orleans branch office.
-Jim is licensed to practice law in Louisiana, Texas and Pennsylvania, as well as numerous federal district and appellate courts.
+James T. Busenlener is an insurance trial lawyer and managing partner of Matthiesen, Wickert & Lehrer, S.C.’s New Orleans branch office.
+He also oversees the firm’s recently opened Austin, TX office.
+Jim is licensed to practice law in Louisiana, Texas, and Pennsylvania, as well as numerous federal district and appellate courts.
 Jim received his Bachelor of Arts degree from Washington & Lee University in Lexington, Virginia in 1990, his Juris Doctor degree from Tulane University School of Law in New Orleans, Louisiana in 1993.
 While in college, he received a scholarship to study 15th and 16th Century English Literature and History at Oxford University in England.

 For many years, Jim served as MWL’s local subrogation counsel in Louisiana.
 Prior to joining MWL, Jim was a partner with two well-established insurance litigation firms in New Orleans.
 Jim has two decades of experience representing insurers in coverage, professional liability, subrogation and defense litigation, and also practices in the areas of maritime and commercial litigation.
 He has extensive experience representing domestic and foreign insurers, including the London Market, in complex, multi-party insurance coverage, indemnity and casualty defense issues arising out of pipeline ruptures, maritime allisions, well blowouts and industrial accidents.
 He also has a great deal of experience litigating large loss property and casualty subrogation cases.
 He has represented excess insurers and re-insurers in disputes with large corporate insureds and primary insurers.
 Jim handles MWL’s large case load of workers’ compensation, health, Longshore (LHWCA), maritime, auto, and oilfield subrogation in Louisiana and Texas.